Succulent Turning Pink: Reasons & Easy Fix

 Pest Infestation

-If you suspect that your succulent has a pest infestation, inspect the plant closely for any signs of bugs or webbing.
+If you suspect that your succulent has a pest infestation, inspect the plant closely for any signs of bugs or fungus.

-You can remove pests by wiping the leaves with a cotton swab dipped in rubbing alcohol or by using an insecticidal soap.
+Fix for this particular cause: You can remove pests by wiping the leaves with a cotton swab dipped in rubbing alcohol or by using an insecticidal soap.
+Also, pruning the affected leaves helps.

 Root Rot

-Root rot is a fungal disease that can cause a succulent to turn pink or red.
+Root rot is a fungal disease that can cause a succulent to turn pink or reddish color.

 This disease is caused by overwatering or poor drainage, which can lead to the roots becoming waterlogged and rotting.